 I found it hard to follow some of the names during the story.
 It seems to be a complicated time of great politics in the Church as the Pope and the Emperor competed to see who the supreme ruler of the people would be.
 I did find the fact that almost immediately upon the rise of Islam there seemed to be conflicts with Christianity as they embarked on their Jihads with “non-believers”.
 I knew of the Crusades from history, but not of the early Jihads on the part of Islamics.

 The main problem is all of this is an overview.
 There is so much more depth to the historical happenings which are only touched on here.
 Any one of these subjects could easily fill a 40-minute documentary, never mind all being squeezed together into one 40-minute episode of this series.
 As much as I would like to know more, I look upon it the same way I look at many movies which portray history even when they are inaccurate: it might spark enough interest in people to seek out further information.

 The theology touched on here really centers on what has separated Christians from each other – and from the rest of the world – throughout the centuries.
-Most of the facts are presented straightforward; not everyone accepts the preeminence of the Pope and it has caused conflicts throughout history.
-The points are not debated as to what is right or wrong, but just presented as a historical facts as to what has happened.
+Most of the facts are presented straightforwardly; not everyone accepts the preeminence of the Pope and it has caused conflicts throughout history.
+The points are not debated as to what is right or wrong but just presented as historical facts as to what has happened.

-This is a good series to view to get an idea of how religion has become intertwined with politics throughout the centuries, and the realization that our modern wars really are built on conflicts begun 1300 years ago.
+This is a good series to view to get an idea of how religion has become intertwined with politics throughout the centuries and the realization that our modern wars really are built on conflicts that began 1300 years ago.
 I thought the reenactments were well done to the history they illustrated and the artwork and architecture used were pertinent.
-It’s well worth viewing this series especially for Christians, many of whom don’t know much of the history of the religion except for Biblical stories.
-Non-Chirstians who are interested in this history would probably also find it interesting without feeling like they are being preached to.
+It’s well worth viewing this series, especially for Christians, many of whom don’t know much of the history of the religion except for Biblical stories.
+Non-Christians who are interested in this history would probably also find it interesting without feeling like they are being preached to.

 ” Book List